andrewgryan/sql-playground/forest/README.md

 }
 ```

-In SQL land we can keep track of unique time values and a mapping from variables
+In SQL land we can keep track of unique time values and a mapping from variables, this can be achieved
+since every (file, variable) has a unique id and every (i, time) pair has a unique id.

 ```